Date enacted or revised:

 Petty cash and/or change fund custodian -- a specific individual appointed by name to assume legal responsibility for and operation of a specific petty cash and/or change fund.

 Establishment of Petty Cash and/or Change Fund

-The unit custodian of the petty cash fund submits an authorized Request for Petty Cash or Change Fund Advance form to the Business Affairs and University Services office requesting a petty cash and/or change fund.
+The unit custodian of the petty cash fund submits an authorized Request for Petty Cash or Change Fund Advance form to the Business Affairs office requesting a petty cash and/or change fund.
 A copy is forwarded to the Administrative Accounting office for monitoring and reconciliation purposes.